I wrote this writing in response to a specific interview for a management magazine:

 These two bases of value ladders, in parallel, can lead the company up-to-the-top.
 Till the customer lives, needs and satisfaction are defined and developed.

 The stairs of this value ladder are the executive activities of the marketing unit.
-To the extent that the marketing team can communicate more effectively between the needs identified in the community and the organization’s efforts in responding to needs, the number of these stairs is higher.
+To the extent that the marketing team can communicate effectively between the needs identified and the organization’s efforts to meet them, the number of these stairs is higher.
 Like any conceivable ladder, more stairs, the shorter the distance to take.
 That is, improving the product gradually, resulting in less cost for the organization.
 It means the effectiveness of the marketing team for understandable ideas for customers.

 No matter how busy you are, it’s still up to you to make sure the marketing team is working the right way.
 You can be expected about this important thing – whether you are a mastermind of marketing management or not!